Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 - If you're not confident about water quality, boil the water before using it.

-Both Toxoplasma gondii and Taenia solium can cause symptoms ranging from minor to deadly.
+Both Toxoplasma gondii and Taenia solium can cause symptoms ranging from minor to potentially deadly.
 Their life cycle is interesting biologically, but both parasites are of great concern.
-They are worrying not only because they may sometimes kill people but also because the first parasite may affect our behavior and the second is widespread and very common in some countries.
+They are worrying not only because they may create life-threatening infections but also because the first parasite may affect our behavior and the second is widespread and very common in some countries.

 - Toxoplasma and personality from the Scientific American magazine